Rebekah McCoy is a Bronze

 States.
 Locally, Jaan previously

-the Australian Age, NSW Open, NSW Age and Country
+at the Australian Age, NSW Open, NSW Age and Country

 levels.
 Jaan coached a number of